Monarch Money Alternative (2026): BudgetLabs vs Monarch

 That's not a knock — it's a real category of personal-finance app.
 Personal Capital (now Empower) built the same model.
 Mint did.
 Monarch is the modern, polished version.

 BudgetLabs is zero-based budgeting that adds visibility on top.
-The default workflow is: plan your month at the start, decide what every dollar is for, then log transactions yourself as they happen.
+The default workflow is: plan your month at the start, decide what every dollar is for, then log transactions yourself as they happen (or review a Smart AI import).
 The Lab gives you visibility tools — Insights, Sankey diagrams, forecasts, net worth — but the load-bearing piece is the planning layer.

 The practical difference: a Monarch user opens the app to see what happened.
 A BudgetLabs user opens the app to decide what to do.